 Stay home except to get medical care

-Separate yourself from other people and animals in your home, this is known as home isolation
+Separate yourself from other people in your home

 Clean your hands often